geoscixyz/computation/docs/content/case-studies/TKC_DC_story.rst

 .. plot::

+    import numpy as np
-    from SimPEG import Mesh, np
+    from SimPEG import Mesh
     # Core cell sizes in x, y, and z
     csx, csy, csz = 25., 25., 25.
     # Number of core cells in each directiPon s